Want to get a retro West Brom shirt? Read on…

 This classic kit replica was worn as West Brom finished 3rd in Division Two (second tier) to gain promotion back to the top level of English football after three seasons out.
 The season was new manager Johnny Giles first for the Baggies and they narrowly pipped Bolton Wanderers to the last promotion place by one point with a last day of the season win against Oldham.

 Giles then shocked the club by promptly resigning so he could devote his full attention to his other job as manager of the Republic of Ireland.
 He was persuaded to stay on for one further season and lead the team to a highly successful 7th place finish in Division One before stepping away to be replaced by Ronnie Allen.
-Allen had a great start to his first season in charge, but then left for a lucrative offer to manager the Saudi Arabian national team.
+Allen had a great start to his first season in charge, but then left for a lucrative offer to manage the Saudi Arabian national team.
 His replacement saw the birth of a West Brom managerial legend as Ron Atkinson took charge.

 So there you have it.
 If, like me, you are a lover of football and all things retro there is a huge selection of classic West Brom shirts you can pick up to revel in the nostalgia of days gone by!